-9.11 Migrating local rules on a firewall to manage them in SMC 9.12 Managing URL filtering on SNS firewalls from SMC 9.12.1 Creating the template URL filtering policy 91 9.12.2 Saving the URL filtering policy of the template firewall 93 9.12.3 Deploying the template URL filtering policy 9.13 Managing IPS Inspection profiles on SNS firewalls from SMC 9.13.1 Editing the template IPS Inspection profiles 9.13.2 Saving the IPS Inspection profiles of the template firewall 9.13.3 Deploying the IPS Inspection profiles 9.14 Adding public IP address reputation groups 9.14.1 Finding out names of groups to be used 101 10.
-Running SNS CLI commands on an environment of firewalls 10.1 Creating the CLI command script 10.2 Using variables 10.2.1 Using variables specific to firewalls 10.2.2 Using global variables 10.2.3 Using a CSV file 10.3 Running the SNS CLI script from the web interface 10.4 Running the SNS CLI script in command line 10.4.1 Displaying the list of commands and options 10.4.2 Adding scripts 10.4.4 Deleting scripts 10.4.5 Displaying the list of scripts 10.4.6 Examples of the use of scripts in command line with a CSV file 10.5 Running the SNS CLI script on a high availability cluster 10.6 Attaching files to a script and receiving files generated by script 10.6.1 Command arguments to be used in the script 10.6.2 Attaching files to a script 10.6.3 Receiving files generated by a script 109 10.7 Scheduling the execution of SNS CLI scripts 10.7.1 Scheduling the execution of scripts from the web interface 110 10.7.2 Scheduling the execution of scripts in command line 10.8 Updating firewalls by using SNS CLI scripts 10.9 Troubleshooting 10.9.1 The script file is too large 113 10.9.2 Certain characters are not supported in the script 113 10.9.3 The script fails to run on certain firewalls 113 10.9.4 The Execute script button remains grayed out 113 11.
-Maintaining SNS firewalls 114 11.1 Backing up the configuration of firewalls 11.1.1 Backing up the configuration of the server and firewalls automatically 11.1.2 Backing up the configuration of firewalls manually 11.1.3 Excluding private keys from automatic firewall backups 11.2 Updating firewalls 11.3 Replacing an SNS firewall through an RMA 115 12.
+9.11 Migrating local rules on a firewall to manage them in SMC 9.12 Managing URL filtering on SNS firewalls from SMC 91 9.12.1 Creating the template URL filtering policy 9.12.2 Saving the URL filtering policy of the template firewall 9.12.3 Deploying the template URL filtering policy 9.13 Managing IPS Inspection profiles on SNS firewalls from SMC 9.13.1 Editing the template IPS Inspection profiles 9.13.2 Saving the IPS Inspection profiles of the template firewall 9.13.3 Deploying the IPS Inspection profiles 9.14 Adding public IP address reputation groups 9.14.1 Finding out names of groups to be used 9.14.2 Adding address reputation groups to the SMC server 101 10.
+Running SNS CLI commands on an environment of firewalls 102 10.1 Creating the CLI command script 102 10.2 Using variables 10.2.1 Using variables specific to firewalls 103 10.2.2 Using global variables 103 10.2.3 Using a CSV file 103 10.3 Running the SNS CLI script from the web interface 104 10.4 Running the SNS CLI script in command line 10.4.1 Displaying the list of commands and options 10.4.2 Running a script 10.4.3 Adding scripts 10.4.4 Deleting scripts 10.4.5 Displaying the list of scripts 10.4.6 Examples of the use of scripts in command line with a CSV file 10.5 Running the SNS CLI script on a high availability cluster 10.6 Attaching files to a script and receiving files generated by script 10.6.1 Command arguments to be used in the script 10.6.2 Attaching files to a script 10.6.3 Receiving files generated by a script 10.7 Scheduling the execution of SNS CLI scripts 10.7.1 Scheduling the execution of scripts from the web interface 10.8 Updating firewalls by using SNS CLI scripts 10.9 Troubleshooting 10.9.1 The script file is too large 10.9.3 The script fails to run on certain firewalls 10.9.4 The Execute script button remains grayed out 11.
+Maintaining SNS firewalls 11.1 Backing up the configuration of firewalls 11.1.1 Backing up the configuration of the server and firewalls automatically 11.1.2 Backing up the configuration of firewalls manually 11.1.3 Excluding private keys from automatic firewall backups 11.2 Updating firewalls 11.3 Replacing an SNS firewall through an RMA 115 12.
 Removing SNS firewalls from the SMC server 116 13.
 Managing and maintaining the SMC server 117